 What is neutral evaluation?

-A neutral third party such as an ex-Judge or senior lawyer would hear your case either through written briefs and/or oral presentations, consider the strengths and weaknesses of your case and give you their opinion.
+In neutral evaluation, an unbiased third party such as a former judge or senior counsel, hears your case either through written briefs and/or oral presentations.
+They consider the legal merits of your case and give you their reasoned opinion.